Vision Internet limited. The source for web hosting, UK domain names and web design

 IP Deny Manager

-E-mail Filtering
+Email Filtering

 Spam is the electronic version of junk mail, and has been around since the Internet was created.
-E-mail filters are a way of filtering your e-mail to remove unwanted mail based on a variety of criteria.
-You can block any sort of e-mail, not just mail of a commercial nature.
-Blocked mail can be deleted automatically or sent to another e-mail address or script.
+Email filters are a way of filtering your email to remove unwanted mail based on a variety of criteria.
+You can block any sort of email, not just mail of a commercial nature.
+Blocked mail can be deleted automatically or sent to another email address or script.
 These filters are quite flexible - some examples are provided after the instruction on how to add a spam filter below.
 All filters are cumulative.

 Also refer to Spam Assassin for another approach to dealing with spam.

-To add an e-mail filter:
+To add an email filter:

-4. Click on the required filter action in the second drop-down list.
+6. Click on the required filter action in the second drop-down list.
 This action will act on the text entered in the third field.

 • equals - match the text exactly (whole words only).
 "Credit" will block "Credit".

 • matches regex - matches the text based on regular expression (regex) rules.
 Regular expressions are a powerful but complex area.
 You do not need to use regular expression filters for most circumstances.
-Refer to these two good introductory tutorials - Using Regular Expressions and Learning to Use Regular Expressions - for more information.

 • contains - match the specified text in any circumstance. "porn" will block "porn" and "pornography".
+Be careful as entering some words such as "sex" here would have an effect on words such as Middlesex or Sussex.

 • begins with - match the specified text when it is the beginning of a word. "porn" will block "porn" and "pornography" but not "teenporn".

-5. Enter the filter text in the third field.
+7. Enter the filter text in the third field.
 This text is case sensitive.

 Adding a spam filter